The best computer for graphic design: fast performers with beautiful displays

 For starters, you'll need enough power to run the best graphic design software without stuttering.
 Ideally, you'll want a CPU with four, six or more cores to run creative software as well as 16GB memory if not more.
 A dedicated graphics card isn't a must-have unless you're also doing more demanding tasks like motion design or 3D rendering.
 For static design, the GPU sees little use and you can probably get away without a dedicated card.
 You'll also want enough storage space to be able to cope with your workflow.
 How much will depend on the type of files you work with and whether you also use external or cloud-based storage.

-Finally, you'll the ultimate decision for you will depend on what kind of setup you prefer.
+Finally, you'll need to decide what kind of setup you prefer.
 Some PCs for graphic design included in our list above are integrated, all-in-one devices that have their own monitor, keyboard and mouse.
 That can work out cheaper, it makes buying easier and it reduces desk clutter.
 However, if you want to be able to choose your monitor and peripherals or work across a multiple-monitor setup, you may prefer to buy a computer alone.
 Budget is obviously another concern, and we have aimed to include options at different price points.

 How we test computers for graphic design